mike-gimelfarb/cocoa/docs/univariate.rst

 	\min_{x} f(x), \quad x \in [lb, ub].

-COCOA provides a number of algorithms for optimizing univariate functions.
+bboptpy provides a number of algorithms for optimizing univariate functions.

 Branch and Bound